alshedivat/al-folio/_news/icpcwf2023.md

 inline: true
 ---

-I was qualified to advance to 2023 ICPC World Finals Sharm el-Sheikh!
+I was qualified to advance to 2023 ICPC World Finals Sharmel-Sheikh!